 Gareth Bale is back at Tottenham Hotspur.

-A move to Real Madrid saw him score 105 goals in 251 outings, winning La Liga twice, the Champions League four times, the FIFA Club World Cup four times and the UEFA Super Cup three times.
+It’s remarkable to consider when one views his trophy cabinet; during his time in Spain, he won La Liga twice, the Champions League four times, the Spanish Cup, the Spanish Super Cup, the FIFA Club World Cup four times and the UEFA Super Cup on three occasions.

 GIVEMESPORT’S Harry Sherlock says…